UK Statutory Interest Calculator

 2. 2002

 The Late Payment of Commercial Debts Regulations 2002 implemented EU Directive 2000/35/EC.
-From 7 August 2002, any business or public body could claim statutory interest from any other, set at the Bank of England base rate plus 8%, along with reasonable debt-recovery costs.
+From 7 August 2002, any business or public body could claim statutory interest from any other, set at the Bank of England base rate plus 8%.
+The same regulations inserted section 5A into the 1998 Act, creating the fixed compensation sums of £40, £70 and £100 per invoice.

 3. 2013